 Julie Beer ’07 is in her second year at Clark and looking forward to her first year coaching the inaugural women’s lacrosse team, which is slated to begin competition in the Spring of 2020.

-During her tenure at Centre, Beer placed a total of 53 lacrosse athletes on the Southern Athletic Association (SAA) All Conference Teams, 15 athletes on the Intercollegiate Women’s Lacrosse Association (IWLCA) All Region Teams, and had a total of 9 athletes named SAA Player of the Year.
-As of 2018, her women’s lacrosse team has been the sole recipient of highest team GPA award.
+During her tenure at Centre, Beer placed a total of 53 lacrosse athletes on the Southern Athletic Association (SAA) All-Conference Teams, 15 athletes on the Intercollegiate Women’s Lacrosse Association (IWLCA) All-Region Teams, and had a total of 9 athletes named SAA Player of the Year.
+As of 2018, her women’s lacrosse team has been the sole recipient of the highest team GPA award.
 She also served seven years as a member of the IWLCA West All-American committee.